buddha-dharma/buddha-speaks-english/README.md

 # The Buddha Speaks English
-(1) "This is the Noble Truth about dissatisfaction: Birth, aging, death, sorrow, lamentation, pain, grief and despair are dissatisfaction; association with the unbeloved is dissatisfaction; separation from the loved is dissatisfaction; not getting what you want is dissatisfaction.
+(1) "This is the Noble Truth about dissatisfaction: Birth, aging, death, sorrow, lamentation, pain, grief and despair are dissatisfaction; association with the unloved is dissatisfaction; separation from the loved is dissatisfaction; not getting what you want is dissatisfaction.
 In short, the five clinging-aggregates are dissatisfaction."

 — SN 56.11
 ## Sources